jakemanger/NEVE/docs/building_executables.md

-# Build a new NEVE executable
+# Build a new NEVE GUI executable

 *tested using python3.9*